Caduunb/VUT-Project/README.md

 **Easy way to create the .yaml**

-There's a [script](https://github.com/Caduunb/VUT-Project/blob/master/TFODAPI/create_yaml.py) which takes the path of the images you want to label, and creates a .yaml file afterwards.
+There's a script named [create_yaml.py](https://github.com/Caduunb/VUT-Project/blob/master/TFODAPI/create_yaml.py) which takes the path of the images you want to label, prompts you a window for you to label them and then creates a .yaml file afterwards with all the bounding boxes information.
 All you have to change inside the file is the path to images, and the output .yaml file path.

+*Please note that the up to day, the script only works with 1 label.
+So every bounding box will be related to 1 single class, e.g., macula.
+If you will use 2 or more different classes (e.g., macula and optic disc), the script will have to updated for that.*

 ### 2. Create .record extension file.